Researching the Legal System of the Lao People’s Democratic Republic

 • To have other rights and perform other obligations according to laws and regulations.

-Interestingly, the right of the Government to suspend, terminate and cancel decisions, orders, and guidelines of ministries, organizations under the supervision of the Government, and local administrations which contradict laws and other regulations, with exception to the decision on the legal proceeding of the Public Prosecutor and People’s Court as recognized by the Constitution[77] is missing from the scope of rights and duties of the Government but was afforded to the Prime Minister to solely exercise this right under the Law of Government.
-Technically, considering the fact that the Constitution is a law of the higher hierarchy and the Law on Government acknowledges rights and obligations of the Government under other laws, the Government, as a collective body, is likewise entitled to exercise this right.
+Interestingly, the right of the Government to suspend, terminate, and cancel decisions, orders, and guidelines of ministries, organizations under the supervision of the Government, and local administrations which contradict laws and other regulations, with the exception of the decision on the legal proceeding of the Public Prosecutor and People’s Court as recognized by the Constitution,[77] is missing from the scope of rights and duties of the Government but was afforded to the Prime Minister to solely exercise this right under the Law of Government.
+Since the Constitution is a law of the higher hierarchy and the Law on Government acknowledges rights and obligations of the Government under other laws, the Government, as a collective body, is likewise entitled to exercise this right.

 The Government shall hold a government meeting at least once a month.[82]
-The quorum is formed only when at least two-thirds of the entire members attending the meeting.[83]
-The President of the State may also summon the Government to attend an extraordinary meeting in national emergency events, such as financial crisis, disaster, and serious concerns on national securities.[84]
+The quorum is formed only when at least two-thirds of the entire members are attending the meeting.[83]
+The President of the State may also summon the Government to attend an extraordinary meeting in national emergency events, such as a financial crisis, disaster, or moment where there is serious concerns on national securities.[84]

 In addition from the authority to elect and remove the Prime Minister,[85] the National Assembly may also pass a motion of no confidence in the Government or any member of the Government if the National Assembly Standing Committee or one-fourths of the total number of National Assembly members raises the issue.[86]
 The President of the State has the right to bring the no confidence question to the National Assembly for reconsideration or make a decision for he/she to resign.[87]

-The rights and duties of the People Assembly of provincial are articulated in the Constitution[96] which was later echoed by the Law on the People Assembly of Provincial No. 65/NA dated 10 December 2015 (“Law on People Assembly”).
-The Law on People Assembly categorizes the rights and duties of the People Assembly of provincial into 3 categories, and defines rights and duties of the People Assembly of provincial following the Constitution in each category, with some additions, as follows:
+The rights and duties of the People Assembly of provincial are articulated in the Constitution,[96] which was later echoed by the Law on the People Assembly of Provincial No. 65/NA dated 10 December 2015 (“Law on People Assembly”).
+The Law on People Assembly categorizes the rights and duties of the People Assembly of provincial into three categories, and defines rights and duties of the People Assembly of provincial following the Constitution in each category.

 The People Assembly of provincial has the following legislative rights and obligations:[97]

-• To consider and adopt important local regulations;
+• To consider and adopt important local legislation;

-• To research and provide comment on draft Constitution and laws provided by the National Assembly
+• To research and provide comments on draft Constitution and laws;

-• To terminate and cancel decision, order, instruction or other regulation of organizations under its supervision or lower which contradicts with the Constitution and laws except the decision on the court proceeding of Public Prosecutor and People’s Court;
+• To terminate and cancel legislation of its organizations which contradicts with the Constitution and laws except the decision on the court proceeding of Public Prosecutor and People’s Court; and

 The Provincial People’s Assembly has the following rights and obligations relating to the provision of directions on fundamental national issues:[98]

-• To receive report and provide comment on local security and peace maintenance;
+• To receive reports and provide comments on local security and peace maintenance;

 • To consider and approve the establishment or demolishment of city, municipality, and metropolis and the determination of the boundaries of the city, municipality, and metropolis based on the recommendation of the provincial governor or capital mayor;

-• To consider and adopt local strategic plans, socio-economic development plan, budget plan and report on the implementation of the aforementioned plans;
+• To consider and adopt local strategic plans, socio-economic development plans, budget plans, and reports on the implementation of the aforementioned plans;

 • To consider and adopt the Annual State Budget Allocation Plan as provided by the State;

-• To consider and adopt Rural Development and Mitigation of Poverty of Local People Plan, consider and adopt city, municipality, metropolis development plans;
+• To consider and adopt Rural Development and Mitigation of Poverty of Local People Plan and city, municipality, and metropolis development plans;

-• To consider and approve annual local infrastructure construction plan and project at local level impacting social and environmental conditions;
+• To consider and approve annual local infrastructure construction plans and projects at the local level impacting social and environmental conditions; and

-• To receive audit and budget summary report of the regional audit organization relating to the provincial.
+• To receive audit and budget summary reports of the regional audit organization relating to the provincial.

 Human resource agendas

-• To elect or remove the President, the Vice-President and members of the People Assembly Standing Committee;
+• To elect or remove the President, the Vice-President, and members of the People Assembly Standing Committee on the recommendation of the People Assembly Standing Committee of provincial level;

 • To elect or remove the provincial governor or capital mayor based on the recommendation of the People Assembly Standing Committee at the provincial level;

-• To consider and approve the proposed appointment, reassignment or removal of deputy provincial governor, deputy capital mayor, head of division, head of division-level organization at the provincial level, city governor, head of municipality, and metropolis governor based on the recommendation of the provincial governor or capital mayor;
+• To consider and approve the proposed appointment, reassignment, or removal of deputy provincial governor, deputy capital mayor, head of division, head of division-level organization at the provincial level, city governor, head of municipality, and metropolis governor based on the recommendation of the provincial governor or capital mayor; and

 The Provincial People’s Assembly has the following monitoring rights and obligations:[99]